mikecreighton/reading-practice/README.md

 4. Adjust the humor level.
 5. Click "Go" to create a custom story.

-Additionally, you can specify which grade level the story should be written for along with the color theme for the prototype.
+Additionally, you can specify which grade level the story should be written for along with the color theme for the prototype by clicking on the Settings gear button in the lower-left.

 ## Customizing CSS Themes